-Ronaldo sees red, Neymar scores on PSG debut
+Ronaldo banned for five games after red card

 - Lazio lifts Italian Super Cup

+The forward received two yellow cards in this season's first El Clasico, the first after removing his shirt to celebrate scoring, and the second for supposedly diving in the Barcelona box.

+On top of the one-game ban for the red card, Ronaldo will miss four further games for pushing referee Ricardo De Burgos Bengoetxea as he left the field.
+Real has 10 days to appeal the ban.

-(CNN)Cristiano Ronaldo can't stop making headlines, but a stunning goal, a topless celebration, and a red card -- all in just 23 minutes -- was quite the cameo even for the Real Madrid star.
+Ronaldo had quite the eventful game Sunday, scoring a stunning goal, celebrating topless, and then the red card -- all in just 23 minutes after coming on as a second-half substitute.

-Ronaldo came on as a substitute in the second half of his side's 3-1 victory over rival Barcelona in this season's first El Clasico and made an immediate impact, though his sending off leaves the Real forward possibly facing a lengthy ban.

-A hotly-contested Spanish Super Cup clash, which pitted last season's La Liga champions against the winners of the Copa del Rey, had four goals in an action-packed second half.
+The hotly-contested Spanish Super Cup clash, which pitted last season's La Liga champions against the winners of the Copa del Rey, had four goals in an action-packed second half.

+Gerard Pique slid Marcelo's cross into his own net to give Madrid the lead.

-Ronaldo, embroiled in claims of tax evasion during the off-season, got on the scoresheet when he curled a left-footed shot past Marc-André ter Stegen shortly after Lionel Messi had equalized from the penalty spot for the hosts.
+Ronaldo got on the scoresheet when he curled a left-footed shot past Marc-André ter Stegen shortly after Lionel Messi had equalized from the penalty spot for the hosts.

 The Portuguese was subsequently booked for taking his top off -- supposedly mimicking a Messi celebration from last season's El Clasico -- and minutes later received a second yellow when he was adjudged to have dived in the Barcelona penalty area.

-"We played a great game but I am annoyed by Cristiano's sending-off," said Madrid manager Zinedine Zidane.
+"We played a great game but I am annoyed by Cristiano's sending-off," said Real coach Zinedine Zidane.

-"Perhaps it wasn't a penalty but the red card is a little harsh.
-We can't change it, but we'll try and make sure he plays on Wednesday," added Zidane, referring to the Spanish Super Cup's second leg.
+"Perhaps it wasn't a penalty but the red card is a little harsh."

-However, Ronaldo could face a ban of between four and 12 games after pushing referee Ricardo De Burgos Bengoetxea as he left the field.

-A superb 25-yard strike from Marco Ascensio ensures Madrid goes into Wednesday's second leg at the Bernabéu with a two-goal advantage.
+A superb 25-yard strike from Marco Asensio ensures Madrid goes into Wednesday's second leg at the Bernabéu with a two-goal advantage.

 Neymar finds his feet